 We HIGHLY recommend not installing Catalina on your primary computer, or your primary hard drive.
 Instead, if you want to test new features, use a secondary hard drive or an extra Mac that you have access to.

-There are still very many bugs with Catalina, and not all of your apps will work properly.
+There are still very a lot of user-reported issues with Catalina, and not all of your apps will work properly.
 This is especially true for those apps that are based on the 32-bit architecture, as those are no longer supported.

 If you run into any issues, please let us know in the comments below and we’ll be sure to help out.
 Catalina is currently gracing the machine this is written on, so we’ll be able to properly help out with issues.